10 Best Yoga Poses for Increased Flexibility

-The Cobra lets you stretch your back, which ultimately allows you to loosen up and strengthen your spinal column.
-You also tone several areas of the body, including your shoulders, legs, and butt.
+The Cobra lets you stretch your back, ultimately allowing you to loosen up and strengthen your spinal column.
+You also tone several body areas, including your shoulders, legs, and butt.

 This is one of my favorite yoga poses, as you can get into it almost anytime.

 Statistics show that yoga fever is spreading, and for good reason.
-There are countless benefits for the body, and flexibility is indubitably one of the most important.
+The body has countless benefits, and flexibility is indubitably one of the most important.

 Flexibility allows you to lengthen your muscles, reduce the risk of injury, increase your range of motion, and improve your athletic importance.

 Or, better yet, start now!
-Place a mat on your living room floor and try out our top yoga poses for increased flexibility.
+Place a mat on your living room floor and try out these top yoga poses for increased flexibility.

 If you're new to yoga, check out the Down Dog app -- I love it, and it's how I never miss a day of yoga.